WordPress Stuck in Maintenance Mode? Here’s How to Recover Fast

 To fix the ‘Briefly unavailable for scheduled maintenance.
 Check back in a minute.‘ in WordPress, delete the .maintenance file.
 This file, from updates, can cause an error.
 Deleting it restores website access.
 Let’s see how.

-Verify WordPress deleted the file and check your website to ensure the error is gone.
+Verify that WordPress has deleted the file and check your website to ensure the error is resolved.

-Follow these steps to delete the .maintenance file from your WordPress root directory, to fix the error “Briefly unavailable for scheduled maintenance.
+Follow these steps to delete the .maintenance file from your WordPress root directory, which will resolve the error “Briefly unavailable for scheduled maintenance.
 Check back in a minute” and restore your website.

 Check File Permissions